If your relationship is in a mess, tend to it! - Probably the worst thing you can do is avoid it.

 If you feel somewhat isolated, and it's your relationships that are causing you stress, then coming to therapy on your own, can be a great way to get some perspective and look at the relationship objectively.
 You may even feel you need to recover from an abusive or difficult relationship, and therapy is a great way to do this too.

-The therapy I provide helps to create an intimate environment, where problems within the relationship can be discussed.
+The therapy I provide helps to create an intimate environment, where problems within the relationship can be discussed and worked on.

 It is easy for couples to become distracted, have arguments to become out of hand, or walk away from difficult issues in environments such as the home.
 In my therapy sessions, I will be challenging, as well as understanding to both parties.